 We are cognizant that we have students, faculty members and staff with underlying health conditions that puts them at risk or those who are uncomfortable with face-to-face interaction during this pandemic.
-Therefore, we are designing courses with flexibility to enable students to participate remotely in courses designated for face-to-face instruction.
+As noted in this plan, we are being extremely cautious in terms of our classroom setups and the requirements for mask wearing in order to significantly reduce the risk of infection in the classroom.
+Faculty have designed courses in such a way as to allow some flexibility and enable students to participate remotely in courses designated for face-to-face instruction in situations where students are quarantined, in isolation, or are impacted by significant vulnerabilities.
 Faculty who should avoid significant face-to-face interactions will be teaching their courses online, either synchronously or asynchronously.

-Students who do not feel comfortable attending a face-to-face course will be able to receive the instruction and material remotely or take certain courses online.
-Similarly, faculty who do not feel safe delivering a class face-to-face will have an option to teach remotely.
+We will attempt to accommodate students who have health concerns with face-to-face courses by putting them in available online classes (at all times face-to-face courses are able to be in session).
 In all cases, faculty will have a plan to move to a remote/online modality if public health concerns dictate such a move.